Trump Officials End Gray Wolf Protections Across Most of US

 Federal wildlife officials contend thriving populations in the western Great Lakes region, Rocky Mountains and Pacific Northwest ensure the species' long-term survival.
 They argue it’s not necessary for wolves to be in every place they once inhabited to be considered recovered.

-In an announcement attended by several dozen people at a national wildlife refuge overlooking the Minnesota River in a rural area outside Minneapolis, Interior Secretary David Bernhardt declared the gray wolf's recovery “a milestone of success."
+In an announcement attended by several dozen people at a national wildlife refuge overlooking the Minnesota River in the Minneapolis suburb of Bloomington, Interior Secretary David Bernhardt declared the gray wolf's recovery “a milestone of success."

 “In the early part of the 20th century the gray wolf had essentially become a ghost throughout the United States," Bernhardt said.
 “That is not the case today."